 ← September 26 • Home • September 29 →

-To the events of main narrative that are recounted in the chapters ‘In the House of Tom Bombadil’ and ‘Fog on the Barrow-Downs’, we can add two updates about Gandalf’s progress, thanks to the Tale of Years entries for these two dates:
+We can assign two more events to September 27–28 in addition to the hobbit adventures from the chapters ‘In the House of Tom Bombadil’ and ‘Fog on the Barrow-Downs’, thanks to entries in the Tale of Years that follow Gandalf’s progress north:

 - Gandalf crosses Greyflood.
 Second night with Bombadil.